Right Arrow

 Phase 3: Scaling and continuous enhancement

 Organizations typically progress through improvement phases lasting 12-24 months where systematic reduction of frequent failures and performance variability occurs (Source: Kaizen Institute).
-During this phase, video AI enables:
+During this phase, video AI supports:

 • Multi-site standardization through centralized monitoring dashboards